Animal Activities Licensing

 To apply for your licence download and complete the appropriate form above.The form does not work on mobile devices such as smartphones and tablets.
 Right click the link and select the 'save' option.

 Next, fill in the application form on your computer.
 To edit the form you'll need a recent version of Adobe Reader.
 Open the form using Adobe Reader instead of your web browser.
 If you can not complete the form immediately do not worry, you can edit it in your own time.
 When complete print, sign and return the application.

-Where a veterinary inspection is required (as indicated in the above table and, exceptionally, reactively with cause for any licence application visit) this is payable in addition to the Part A & B fee.
+Where a veterinary inspection is required (as indicated in the above table and, exceptionally, reactively with cause for any licence application visit) this is payable in addition to the application fee.

 Businesses must be given a star rating, ranging from one to five that must be listed on the licence.
 Safeguards including an appeal procedure and a mechanism for requesting a reinspection when improvements have been made will apply.
 The star rating determines the length of the licence from one to three years (except keeping/training animals for exhibition which must be granted for three years).
 The cost is the same regardless of the licence length, rewarding compliant businesses and driving up standards in the sector.
 Full details are available in the.

 The register is availableif you wish have any concerns or further questions please contact us on 01932 838383 or firstname.lastname@example.org.